cosai/graderC/README.md

 Edit the somefile.bat and either remove that line that makes the execution not stop or bypass it by goto command.
 Continue running the remaining runs.

-the last part is for grading.
+The last part is for grading.
 At the end of the run you will see a text file called grades.txt. report.txt file will also be created.

 grades.txt will give you enough information if a file is not compiled,empty or too big.
 There is a maximmum file size metric.
 If the output file of one of the runs is greater than 100 MB, the file will not be processed.